neerajsingh0101/vim/doc/tips.md

 :/hello/,/goodbye/delete

-# search for word with word boundary. search 'for'.
+# search for word with word boundary.
+# Example search for 'for'.
 It should not match california
 # Escaping is done like this:  \<  \>
 :/\<for\>